sideeffects/SideFXLabs/README.md

 1. Download the repository using the green Clone or Download Button and unzip contents into the folder of your choosing.

 2. Copy the SideFXLabs.json file from the location used in step 1 to `$HOME/Houdini18.0/packages`, and change the contained paths to match the location chosen in step 1.
-Edit [Information on Packages](https://www.sidefx.com/docs/houdini/ref/plugins.html)
+[Information on Packages](https://www.sidefx.com/docs/houdini/ref/plugins.html)

 # Additional Information